chrisvoo/bernardo/README.md

 ## Install

-* `npm install bernardo -g` if you just want to use the CLI.
+* `npm install bgui -g` if you just want to use the CLI.
-* `npm install bernardo` to use it in your app.
+* `npm install bgui` to use it in your app.

 ## Usage